 Douglas County, Bert Nash Community Mental Health Center and the Lawrence-Douglas County Housing Authority had a groundbreaking ceremony Nov.
 8, 2019, for the Treatment and Recovery Campus of Douglas County.
 The campus is located north of the Community Health Facility at 1000 W. Second Street.
-The campus will provide services and housing for individuals with serious mental illness and substance use disorders.
+The campus will provide services and housing for individuals with serious mental illness, substance use disorders and addiction challenges.

-The estimated cost of the two housing projects is $4.1 million and it will be funded through a variety of resources including the quarter-cent sales tax that was approved by voters in November 2018 to improve behavioral health services and facilities in Douglas County.
+The cost of the two housing projects is $3.7 million.
+They are being funded through a variety of resources including the quarter-cent sales tax that was approved by voters in November 2018 to improve behavioral health services and facilities in Douglas County.

 “I want to thank staff and all of the partners who have worked so hard on this project, which will provide safe and secure housing for people with mental illness and substance use disorders in Douglas County.
 It has been a huge undertaking and I’m very grateful for everyone’s commitment to improving access to care in our community,” said Douglas County Commissioner Michelle Derusseau.
 “We especially want to thank the voters of Douglas County for making this project a reality.